jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_conditions.rst

 * :ref:`I know how to use the unittest library<another way to write tests>`.
 * :ref:`I know how to use the datetime library<test person with datetime>`.
 * :ref:`I know what None is<what is None?>`.
+* :ref:`I know how to make a person with conditions<how to make a person with conditions>`.

 .. toctree::
   :titlesonly: